SegundoRP/vacation-manager-frontend/README.md

 # Vacations manager

 Manage the vacations for employees.
 This repository uses this [API](https://github.com/SegundoRP/vacations_api).
-The frontend is deployed on Vercel, but the backend must be run locally for development.
+The frontend is deployed on Vercel and the api backend is in production with Railway.

 ## Requirements